slaclab/lcls-lattice/README.md

-# lcls2-lattice
+# lcls-lattice

-Lattice and input files for the LCLS accelerators
+Lattice and input files for the LCLS accelerators (including the LCLS-II project)